-Growing up as the Inattentive ADHD child of a non-ADHD mother, I learned some important lessons about how NOT to do things in an ADHD house.
+Growing up as the inattentive ADHD child of a non-ADHD mother, I learned some important lessons about how NOT to do things in an ADHD house.
+But managing the ADHD clutter struggles with my mom did not happen overnight.

 Though not much fun at the time, I now realize these lessons were a blessing in disguise.
 Learning what not to do shaped my approach to creating effective organizing systems for both my clients and myself.